lento-lang/lento-lang.github.io/content/team.md

 ## William Rågstad

 Founder and lead architect of the Lento programming language.
-He designed the language in late 2020, and was initially working on the first version of the official release including an interpreter and CLI.
+He designed the first revision of the language 2017, and was initially working on the first version of the official release including an interpreter and CLI.
 [Twitter](https://twitter.com/WilliamRagstad).
 </div>
 </div>